Moonworks64/MoonworksAnzacBiscuits/README.md

 Currently it adds:
 - **Cloning Facility (You minigame)**.
-    - Synthesize and raise clones to maximize their gene strength, then purchase You for them to take on those genes as effects to enhance your cookie production!
+    - Synthesize, raise, and combine clones to maximize their gene strength, all purchased You will take on those genes as effects to enhance your cookie production!

 (I'm working on adding more in future!)